scalar-labs/scalardb/docs/configurations.md

 #### Performance-related configurations

-The following performance-related configurations are available for Consensus Commit transactions:
+The following performance-related configurations are available for the Consensus Commit transaction manager:

 | Name                                                     | Description                                                                    | Default                                                           |
 |-----------------------------------------------------------|--------------------------------------------------------------------------------|-------------------------------------------------------------------|